amunishkin/grading-cse020-01-am.s20/Labs/lab01/README.md

 ## How to run student group tester and logger (lab01.sh)

-* Make sure to copy both "lab01.sh" and "lab01_student.sh" in same directory as where all student directories are located
+* Make sure to move both "lab01.sh" and "lab01_student.sh" in same directory as where all student directories are located
 * Run by clicking on lab01.sh or open a terminal and type "sh lab01.sh"